Supercharged One-step Text-to-Image Diffusion Models with Negative Prompts: Observations

-A widely method for implementing negative prompting relies on the CFG mechanism.
+A widely used method for implementing negative prompting is the CFG mechanism.
 However, applying CFG directly to one-step diffusion models presents significant challenges.
 CFG was designed for multi-step models, where the output is iteratively refined, allowing for gradual adjustments using both negative and unconditional outputs.
-In contrast, one-step models generate images in a single pass without the iterative denoising process, making them inherently less flexible.
-Directly applying CFG to these models leads to an undesirable blending of images, resulting in unnatural artifacts, as shown in \cref{fig:naiveCFG}.
+In contrast, one-step models generate images in a single pass without the iterative denoising process, making them inherently unsuitable for this method.
+Direct application of CFG to these models leads to undesirable image blending, resulting in unnatural artifacts, as shown in \cref{fig:naiveCFG}.
 This highlights a crucial limitation: the CFG mechanism, though effective in multi-step models, is not directly translatable to one-step models without significant modifications.

-An alternative approach manipulates text embeddings by subtracting the negative embedding from the positive one to steer the model away from undesired attributes.
-However, as shown in \cref{fig:naiveCFG}, this method has minimal effect on the generated images, highlighting the need for a more robust solution to negative prompting in one-step models.